 Undergraduate research inspires REU, Goldwater honor and graduate school

-Biology major Brandi Pessman ’19 will enter a Ph.D. program in animal behavior this fall at the University of Nebraska-Lincoln—a goal that was shaped by her research with Chandreyee Mitra, assistant professor of biology.
-At the symposium, Pessman presented findings on electrocommunication signals in Black Ghost Knifefish, the result of a Research Experience for Undergraduates (REU) at Indiana University.
+Brandi Pessman ’19 got her degree in biology and entered a Ph.D. program in animal behavior at the University of Nebraska-Lincoln.
+This was a goal that came from her research with Chandreyee Mitra, her advisor.
+Mitra is an assistant professor of biology and one of the North Central faculty members with the most interest in research.
+At the symposium, Pessman gave a presentation on a research question about electrocommunication signals in Black Ghost Knifefish.
+Her project came started with a Research Experience for Undergraduates (REU) at Indiana University.

-“The thirst for knowledge and curiosity for the unknown has fueled much of my research career, and it will continue to do so,” said Pessman, who earned a Goldwater Scholarship Honorable Mention last year.
-“Doing research at North Central, and presenting at the Rall symposium … demonstrate that I have the power to find answers to questions and solutions to problems.”
+“The thirst for knowledge and curiosity for the unknown has fueled much of my research career, and it will continue to do so,” said Pessman, who earned a Goldwater Scholarship Honorable Mention in 2018.
+“Doing research at North Central, and presenting at the Rall symposium … demonstrated that I have the power to find answers to questions and solutions to problems.”